 How can we evaluate whether our Feast is 'good' or not?
-Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His feasts.
+God's criticism of Israel's feasts in Amos 5 teaches what God wants us to learn from His feasts.

 It is quite rare to see a person who truly hungers and thirsts after God's way, but this is the kind of desire God wants us to have.
-John Ritenbaugh explains what Jesus means in this fourth beatitude.

 In every culture in every century, the rich and the strong have oppressed the poor and weak for their own gain.
 America is no different.
 How long will it be until God calls them into account?